 Whether we’re answering your call, or helping you switch from another health fund, we don’t like to keep people waiting.
 But unfortunately waiting periods (the time you have to wait before you can claim for treatment) are a universal necessity.
 All health funds have them.
 We wouldn't be able to offer our affordable premiums and generous rebates without them.

-Waiting periods refer to the amount of time you’ll need to wait before you can begin claiming on your health insurance policy.
-Essentially, they protect HIF and our members against people who simply join our health fund to claim large amounts and then leave.
-However, we always try to keep waiting periods to an absolute minimum.
-That’s why, if you join us from another health fund, we’ll take your previous membership into account so you don’t have to re-serve waiting periods on an equivalent level of hospital cover.
+Waiting periods protect us and our members against people who simply join us, claim large amounts and then leave.
+We always try to keep waiting periods to an absolute minimum though.
+That’s why, if you join us from another health fund, we’ll take your previous membership into account so you don’t have to re-serve waiting periods on an equivalent level or higher level of cover.

 Did you know...
 Waiting periods for different services can sometimes vary between health insurers, but the Government pre-defines maximum waiting periods for certain hospital benefits, including: